-- Flood hazard across much of Downtown limits development possibilities and creates uncertainty about future business viability. - Merriam, as a whole, is a largely built-out first ring suburb with expansion possibilities limited almost completely to infill sites. - Highly fragmented ownership Downtown makes land assembly more difficult. - Downtown land use commercial space almost entirely comprised of lower-value uses and low visitor volumes (including farmers' market) relative to properties outside Downtown and in similar nearby suburban heritage main street areas. - Legacy used car lots and auto repair businesses with outdoor storage lots interspersed throughout Downtown, taking up potentially valuable parcel acreage, degrading area aesthetics, and interrupting continuity of pedestrian flow greatly limiting the potential for positive dining/shopping and park/ market experience (or residential appeal). - Shallow lots against railroad tracks and elsewhere not well suited to modern redevelopment standards for retail or residential. - Few residential land use Downtown, despite potential for compact, walkable mixed-use development. - Lack of wayfinding or significant signage to help point drivers to Downtown or orient pedestrians within Downtown. - Departure of community center reduced some positive civic activity generation and amenity value for Downtown. - Increasing the variety of housing products available in Merriam will help stem departure of young adults in search of smaller, more affordable ownership homes.
+- Flood hazard across much of Downtown limits development possibilities and creates uncertainty about future business viability. - Merriam, as a whole, is a largely built-out first ring suburb with expansion possibilities limited almost completely to infill sites. - Highly fragmented ownership Downtown makes land assembly more difficult. - suburban heritage main street areas. - market experience (or residential appeal). - Shallow lots against railroad tracks and elsewhere not well suited to modern redevelopment standards for retail or residential. - Lack of wayfinding or significant signage to help point drivers to Downtown or orient pedestrians within Downtown. - Departure of community center reduced some positive civic activity generation and amenity value for Downtown. - Increasing the variety of housing products available in Merriam will help stem departure of young adults in search of smaller, more affordable ownership homes.